(A) to (D): Schematic gradient filter principle

 3D-Life - Research Space for High-Precision 3D Microstructuring for Applications in Life Sciences and Medical Technology

-In parallel, a digital technology platform with multimedia teaching modules and a Virtual Technology Laboratory is being created, allowing learners to simulate micromanufacturing processes.
-A new 3D-Life Research College will integrate these activities and support the training of early-career researchers.
+In parallel, a digital technology platform is being developed with multimedia teaching modules and a virtual technology laboratory where students can simulate microtechnical processes.
+A new 3D Life research college connects these activities and strengthens the training of early-career researchers.

 Project manager